jelmd/hsmp-amd/docs/README.md

 }
 ```
 # Tool Usage
-E-SMI tool is a C program based on the E-SMI In-band Library, the executable "e_smi_tool" will be generated in the build/ folder.
+E-SMI tool is a C program based on the E-SMI In-band Library, the executable "hsmp-amd" will be generated in the build/ folder.
 This tool provides options to Monitor and Control System Management functionality.

 Below is a sample usage to dump core and socket metrics
 ```
-	e_smi_library/b$ sudo ./e_smi_tool
+	e_smi_library/b$ sudo ./hsmp-amd

 	============================= E-SMI ===================================